 Am I ready for the lions?

-So far, Five Skincare has been cooking on a low flame, also in terms of sales figures.
+To date, Five Skincare has been cooking on a low flame, also in terms of sales figures.
 And anyway, the lion's den is not exactly like a petting zoo.
 Concept, strategy and pitch, everything has to be right.
 Otherwise you not only fail in front of the five lions, but also in front of around 2.7 million TV viewers.
 But Ana calmed me down straight away.
 The business idea fits into the program and that is the most important thing.
 Despite all the stomach ache that such a TV appearance gave me, courage finally won.
 After all, an investment by one of the lions is a huge opportunity.
 And there is rarely one like that twice.

-Make a quick casting video
+Make a casting video quickly

-The video shoot was real learning-by-doing.
+Shooting the video was real learning-by-doing.
 I didn't realize before that there was so much to think about.
 Or so much that can go wrong.
 Where am I shooting?
 What do I say? how do i say it You want to come across as competent, of course, but not stiff like a mallard.
 So be easy. make gestures When I first took it, I went over the top and waved it around like Kanye West on Speed.
 So go back and do it again.
 After all, it took me three days to complete the 7-minute video.
 So hats off to all the video bloggers out there!

-Finally, that too was done and we had to wait for an acceptance or rejection.
+Eventually that was done and we had to wait for an acceptance or rejection.
 One evening in January the answer came: I was there!
 And again everything went faster than expected.
-The day of the recording should be two weeks later.
+The day of admission should be two weeks later.
 Close your eyes and through, because there was still a lot to do.
-How do you prepare for such a performance?
+How do you prepare for a performance like this?